brooklynrail/brooklynrail-platform/content/events/2020/10/jeffrey-gibson-with-nick-bennett-and-amber-jamilla-musser.md

       Program in Gender Studies and Brown University's Pembroke Center for Teaching and Research on Women.
 She also writes art criticism for the Brooklyn Rail."
+  - person: nick-bennett
+    event_bio: Nick Bennett is the Curatorial Assistant of the Brooklyn Rail.
 poets:
   - person: elinor-nauen
     event_bio: "Elinor Nauen’s books include CARS & Other Poems, American Guys, and